-In the following, we will freely use the Littlewood-Richardson rules coming from Jeu de Taquin for (co)minuscule varieties proved in \cite{ThYo} and for coadjoint varieties $X$ and classes of degree at most $\dim X/2$ proved in \cite{ChPe} and \cite{ChPeLR}.
-These computations have been implemented by the second author, see \cite{LRCalc} and we will use this software for many computations below.
+Our computations rely on the Littlewood--Richardson rules coming from Jeu de Taquin proved in \cite{ThYo} for (co)minuscule varieties and in \cite{ChPeLR} for coadjoint varieties and Schubert classes of degree at most $(\dim X)/2$.
+These rules are purely combinatorial and have been implemented by the second author \cite{LRCalc}, and we use this software for many computations below.
 The scripts for the computations are available at